Modern data firms need data siloed away at different locations to be in an analysis-ready form in a unified data repository.

 4. Data Visualisation

 Analytics and reporting platforms also offer easy access to data for business intelligence.
-With in-built connections to common data sources, you can quickly visualize your data through dashboards, reports, charts, and other formats.
+With in-built connections to familiar data sources, you can quickly visualize your data through dashboards, reports, charts, and other formats.
 However, you may not always find the custom integration or reporting functionalities you need.

 5. API(Application Programming Interface)

 Many of your data sources will offer direct access to data via APIs.
-Though your engineering team has to spend a significant amount of time connecting, testing & monitoring these API connections to ensure a smooth integration.
+However, your engineering team has to spend a significant amount of time connecting, testing & monitoring these API connections to ensure a smooth integration.

 Extra information to Enhance your understanding